mspnp/go-batcher/README.md

 - __Partitions__: The AzureSharedResource rate limiter divides the SharedCapacity by a factor to determine the number of partitions to provision as blobs.
 If a process owns the exclusive lease on the partition blob, then it is allowed to use 1 factor of capacity.
 For example, if the SharedCapacity is 10K and the factor is 1K, then there are 10 partitions, control of each is worth 1K capacity.

+- __Inflight__: The number of batches that are currently being processed (i.e. the batch has been raised to the callback function on the Watcher, but has not not completed that function yet).

 ![topology](./images/topology.png)

 ## Features